Leyton tube station: History

 When the Central line (then known as the Central London Railway) was amalgamated under the management of London Passenger Transport Board in 1933, plans for major expansions to the line were developed.
 (Note: This was known as The 1935–40 New Works Programme.)
 The station was first served by the Central line on 5 May 1947, as part of the extension of the line to Leytonstone.

+Design

+The current station buildings largely date from the reconstruction of 1879, which saw the original level crossing replaced by a bridge, although some alterations were carried out in connection with the transfer of the station from the London & North Eastern Railway to London Underground as part of the eastern extensions of the Central line.

 In the 1990s, the northern ticket office and entrance – dating from 1901 – were removed as part of the controversial M11 extension (now the A12) that was built adjacent to the station.
 In the mid-2000s, the station was comprehensively refurbished as part of the London Underground PPP.

 Planned upgrade and step free access

 According to Transport for London (TfL), the station is severely overcrowded at peak periods, due to the small ticket hall (as a result of the station's location on top of the bridge over the tracks), and the proximity of the ticket barriers to the narrow pavement outside the station.
 TfL noted that during the morning peak, queues to enter the station prevent pedestrians from walking past, and in the evening peak an emergency exit is used to alleviate overcrowding.

 In 2011, it was announced the capacity of the station would be increased, in order to cope with the predicted additional users of the station during the 2012 Olympic Games, and to ease congestion.
 This work would have created a new access to Goodall Road from the westbound platform.
 This work did not take place.

 In 2019, it was announced that Waltham Forest and TfL planned an expansion and upgrade of the station, including step free access.
 This work will involve construction of a new, larger ticket hall north of the current one, a new footbridge, wider stairs and step free access to both platforms.
 The existing ticket hall building would then be repurposed as a retail unit by TfL Property.
 In 2020, a funding agreement between Waltham Forest and TfL was signed, with Waltham Forest contributing £9 million towards the project.
 In 2023, it was announced that TfL had been successful in a bid for HM Government Levelling Up funding, with funding of £13.7 million agreed in January 2024.
 Construction work began in February 2025, and is expected to be completed by Spring 2027.